Symmetry and Evolution in Quantum Gravity: Reparametrization Invariance in Finite Dimensions

 Thus, the Universe is trapped in an energy eigenstate and the evolution is frozen.
 This treatment is consistent with associating reparametrization invariance with some conventional gauge parameter (as summarized in Section~\ref{sec:gauge summary}), typically understood to be an internal clock.

 We have therefore carved out a middle ground, hitherto unoccupied, whereby our quantum formalism is neither eternally frozen, nor admits an absolute temporal background.
 A forthcoming paper will be devoted to the further investigation of the formal properties of the observables defined by our procedure.
-In particular, we will demonstrate the close formal correspondence between these observables and the observables first proposed by Kucha\u r and later advocated by Barbour and Foster in \cite{Barbour:2008}.
+In particular, we will demonstrate the close formal correspondence between these observables and the observables first proposed by Kucha\u r \cite{kuchar:1981,Kuchar:1993} (see also \cite{torre:1993,hajicek:2000,Barbour:2008,Anderson:2012}.
 We will now turn our attention to the gravitational field and show how our relational quantization can be applied in the context of General Relativity.